-- When you have finished the installation, affix the enclosed sticker (which requests that the user reads the instructions) to the front of the product in the end user's language. - Explain to the end user how the safety devices work and where they are located. - ▶ Inform the end user how to handle the product. - In particular, draw attention to the safety warnings which the end user must follow.
+- When you have finished the installation, attach the sticker supplied (in the end user's language) to the product cover. - Explain to the end user how the safety devices work and where they are located. - Inform the end user how to handle the product. - ► In particular, draw attention to the safety information which the end user must follow. - Inform the end user that they must have the product maintained in accordance with the specified intervals. - Instruct the end user about measures taken for routing the combustion air supply and flue system.